 Metro says train service is being restored between L’Enfant Plaza and Farragut West stations on the blue, orange and silver lines after a water main break at 12th and F streets near Metro Center suspended service earlier in the morning.

 Metro’s new 7000-series railcars are one step closer to full-scale production after Metro and the Tri-State Oversight Committee (TOC) have agreed to allow safety testing to proceed for a 2015 completion.

 Metro says trains five of the system’s six lines will run every 16 minutes throughout the weekend to accommodate track work.

-Metro says travelers on the orange and red lines will wait longer for trains this weekend because of work.
+Metro says trains on the orange and red lines will be affected by weekend work.